 Post-2002, and Digital Retiree Health Programs.

-in which HP's
+the year in which Hewlett-Packard's

 US retiree medical